kushagra2503/youtube-clipper/README.md

-# YouTube Clipper
+# YouTube and Instagram Reels Snipper

-A SaaS tool that allows users to extract specific clips from YouTube videos by providing a URL and start/end timestamps.
+A SaaS tool that allows users to extract specific clips from YouTube videos and Instagram reels by providing a URL and start/end timestamps.
 Clips are processed efficiently and downloaded directly to your computer.
 Open source for folks who can't afford it and know how code works!

 ---